null-dev/LGTweaks/README.md

 - The contents of specific apps have been hidden from recents.
 This does not mean they have `FLAG_SECURE` though, this only affects recents.
 You can still screenshot them.
 - Fix lag when opening recents sometimes
 - Disables system updates
+- Allow installing any app in Dual App